🔏 Data Security Document

 • All policies have identified owners and are reviewed regularly.

-• Access Management procedures ensure that employee access to systems is granted and revoked when changes occur, such as onboarding, termination of employment, or changes in roles within the organization.
+• Access Management procedures ensure that employee access to systems is granted and revoked as changes occur, such as onboarding, termination of employment, or changes in roles within the organization.

 Compliance